3.15.20: Critical reception

 Some reviews were more mixed.
 Debbie Ijaduola of Clash unfavorably compared the album to Childish Gambino's previous efforts, stating that "Lacking the strong narrative thrust so apparent on his [Glover's] past albums, the project is incredibly disappointing.
 From what it looks like, it seems like there was a reason he said he was quitting music."
 However, Ijaduola highlighted the songs "Algorhythm", "42.26" and "47.48" as the album's most enjoyable tracks.
 Pitchfork's critic Paul A. Thompson stated that "3.15.20 is studded with little hooks and big ideas that serve as lures.
 Its spiritual largesse is weighed down by impulses carried halfway to their endpoints and moments of frustrating pretense."
 Thompson, alike other reviewers, praised the song "47.48", saying that the track "sounds like a locked-in house band; the lyrics are actually about a crushing and ever-present violence, and the tension mesmerizes.
 That song ends with a conversation between Glover and his young son about love-sweeter than it sounds on paper, chilling given the juxtaposition."
-Glover also received minor criticism in New Zealand for releasing the album on, and for naming it after, the first anniversary of the Christchurch mosque shootings.